-Following SKM's review and as agreed by SunWater, the Authority therefore recommends that this item be deleted from forecast renewals expenditure.
+For the Draft Report, following SKM's review and as agreed by SunWater, the Authority therefore recommended that this item be deleted from forecast renewals expenditure.
+The Authority proposes no change to this recommendation.

 Item 3: Five-yearly Inspection - Mary Barrage and Tinana Barrage